Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - and replacement logic.

-If support and fulfillment are operating in disconnected systems, the customer experience becomes reactive and slow.
-Support waits on warehouse answers.
-Warehouse teams get interrupted for status checks.
-Nobody owns the full picture.
+When support and fulfillment operate in disconnected systems, the customer experience turns reactive and slow.
+Support waits on warehouse answers, warehouse teams get interrupted for status checks, and nobody owns the full picture.
+A clean support integration keeps the customer service platform out of warehouse execution while still giving customer-facing teams enough of the fulfillment truth to respond quickly and accurately.

 ## The Minimum Viable Integration Stack for a Growing Multi-Channel Brand